-In this seminar we will read and discuss a sampling of texts that articulate design discourses: we will reflect and argument about what design and design research are, what they could be, and perhaps what they should be.
-We will look at design not only as a professional practice but also as a way of producing new knowledge about how humans engage with the world.
+In this seminar we will read and discuss a sampling of texts that articulate contemporary discourses in design: we will reflect and argument about what design and design research are, what they could be, and perhaps what they should be.
+We will look at design not only as a professional practice but also as a way of producing new knowledge about how humans, artifacts and systems are entangled in and with the world.

 The final project in the course will be to write an academic essay that engages two or more peer-reviewed articles, using them as a point of departure for investigating a research question and making a claim or argument of your own.